-- Plug the data logger into any USB socket of a computer. - Scanning will stop and will be resumed once the data logger is detached. - Copy the file DATALOGS.CSV from the disk drive to your computer and open it with a text editor, or Open Office, or Excel, the copying process can take several seconds. - Make sure the data has been actually copied on your computer hard disk before erasing the data logger memory.
+- Plug the data logger into any USB socket of a computer. - Scanning will stop and will be resumed once the data logger is detached. - Copy the file DATALOGS.CSV from the disk drive to your computer and open it with a text editor, or Open Office, or Excel. - Make sure the data has been actually copied on your computer hard disk before erasing the data logger memory.